chipsalliance/caliptra-sw/runtime/README.md

 Cryptographic Mailbox Key (CMKs) are used to store keys.
 Certain commands generate and return a new CMK.
 Most commands that use CMKs will also return a new CMK, as it is necessary to track CMKs so that they are not used beyond any relevant limits for their key type.

-Caliptra will keep a limited amount of usage

 They are returned from commands that generate keys and must be passed back to Caliptra to be used.
 These keys are encrypted and opaque to the mailbox caller.

 Internally, the unecrypted CMKs have the following structure: